doriansoru/e4mame/README.md

 # E4 Mame Frontend

-This is a simple MAME Frontend written in python.
+This is a simple MAME Frontend written in Python.

 ## Description